 Leveraging our legacy of impactful public/private partnerships, Live Well Omaha, along with our community partner, Douglas County Health Department, is taking the leadership role in our community's journey to become an Accountable Health Community.
 As an Accountable Health Community, we are committed to building a coalition that can successfully address all the factors that directly influence individual health and ability to thrive, starting with:

 Access to preventive care

-Live Well Omaha is also the home for Live Well Omaha Kids, a separate coalition whose aim is to prevent childhood obesity by creating healthy environments for children using place-based strategies with resident input.
-Within Live Well Omaha Kids, the organization is providing policy and advocacy around school wellness policy, safe routes to school, and joint use.
+Live Well Omaha is also the home for Live Well Omaha Kids, a coalition working collaboratively to reduce and prevent childhood obesity in Greater Omaha by creating healthy environments for all children and families.
+Strategies used are advocacy, education, policy development, and environment change

 These impactful investments help the community move the needle to improve the health of residents and create a culture of health in Omaha.
 Your gift can enhance their current status and help us truly impact the health disparities that impact our community.

 Omaha is at a tipping point for health.
 Instead of conducting work as usual, we need to think differently about all the living conditions (housing, education, neighborhood safety, food access, and social connectedness, etc.) that have an impact on health.